nim-works/nimskull/compiler/backend/readme.rst

-Backend code generation for C, C++ and javascript targets
+Backend code generation for C and javascript targets